47tibo/findFlickr/README.md

 ## Dependencies
 **jQuery**:
 For :
-  - cross browser compatibility regards to elements dimensions and computed styles
+  - cross browser compatibilities, regard to elements' dimensions and computed styles
-  - events registration syntaxic sugar
+  - events registration
-  - ajax implementation. jQuery.ajax allows to implement Ajax calls in a breaze, from IE7 to Chrome Canary
+  - ajax implementation. jQuery.ajax allows to implement Ajax calls in a breeze, from IE7 to Chrome Canary
   - Function.prototype.bind support for old browsers (jQuery.proxy)
   - jQuery.extend()
   - jQuery.Deferred() and promises 's control flow.
-Tremendously improve code comprehension and maintainability in a callback driven environment
+Tremendously improves code comprehension and maintainability in a "callbacks driven" environment

 **Isotope**:
 For each request, the server returns a batch of 40 or 80 photos' urls.
 Those photos have various formats